zzar43/WaveSolverCUDA/README.md

 What is next?
 - Profiling
 - Wrap up as a package
-- Move to optimization and inverse problem
+- Combine with inverse program
-- Design a new set of inverse problem structures
+- Async computation of adjoint

-- Read Pengliang Yang's paper on no wavefield saving.
+Please run "demo_adjoint.jl" or "demo_forward.jl" for testing.